-The benzodiazepines class of drugs includes names like Xanax, Ativan, and Valium.
-They’re used to treat anxiety, seizures, and even as a way to get someone off another substance like alcohol.
+The benzodiazepines class of drugs includes names like Xanax, Ativan, Klonopin, and Valium.
+They are used in the short term of 2-6 weeks to treat anxiety, seizures, insomnia, and even as a way to get someone off another substance like alcohol.

 However, there are also hidden dangers to this class of drugs.
-We’re just now beginning to understand more about the long-term effects of benzodiazepines.
+We are just now beginning to understand more about the long-term effects of benzodiazepines which can be quite dangerous for many.

 They can help with addiction issues, but they may also cause their own addiction issues.
-In 2013, this class of drugs was responsible for 30 percent of prescription drug overdose deaths.
-That’s second only to opioids.
+In 2023, this class of drugs was responsible for 25% of prescription drug overdose deaths.
+That is second only to opioids and fentanyl.

 Keep reading to find out more about the long-term effects of benzodiazepines.

-Have you ever been so stressed out and anxious that you’ve said, “Someone get me a tranquilizer?”
+Have you ever been so stressed out and anxious that you have said, “Someone get me a tranquilizer?”
 If you were serious about that request, then you might need a prescription for benzodiazepines.
-That’s a long name, so they’re often referred to simply as “benzos.”
+That is a long name, so they are often referred to simply as “benzos.”

 As far as tranquilizers go, benzos are relatively mild.
 They work with the body’s central nervous system.
 You may also hear them referred to as muscle relaxers, because your body should relax after you take them.